Flood Warning issued for Harrison by NWS - NewsBreak

 Flood Warning issued for Harrison by NWS

-Effective: 2021-08-30 13:56:00 CDT Expires: 2021-08-31 18:15:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Effective: 2021-08-30 05:00:00 CDT Expires: 2021-08-31 13:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
 Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Additional information is available at www.weather.gov/lix.
 Click on the Rivers and Lakes menu for forecasts and observations.
 The next statement will be issued when updates are needed.
 Target Area: Harrison The Flood Warning is extended for the following rivers in Mississippi Jourdan River Near Kiln/Bay St. Louis affecting Hancock County.
 Biloxi River Near Lyman affecting Harrison County.
 Tchoutacabouffa River Above D`Iberville affecting Harrison County.
 For the Jourdan River...including Kiln/Bay St. Louis...Moderate flooding is forecast.
 For the Biloxi River...including Wortham, Lyman...Minor flooding is forecast.
 For the Tchoutacabouffa River...including D`Iberville...Minor flooding is forecast.
-The Flood Warning is now in effect until Tuesday evening The Flood Warning continues for the Tchoutacabouffa River Above D`Iberville. * From Monday afternoon to Tuesday evening. * At 8:30 AM CDT Saturday the stage was 2.6 feet. * Flood stage is 8.0 feet. * Minor flooding is forecast. * Forecast...A combination of surge and rain form Hurricane Ida will cause the river to rise above flood stage Monday afternoon to 11.0 feet early Tuesday morning.
+The Flood Warning is now in effect until early Tuesday afternoon The Flood Warning continues for the Biloxi River Near Lyman. * From late Sunday night to early Tuesday afternoon. * At 8:45 AM CDT Saturday the stage was 3.9 feet. * Flood stage is 12.0 feet. * Minor flooding is forecast. * Forecast...A combination of surge and rain from Hurricane Ida will cause the rise above flood stage early Monday morning to a crest of 13.0 feet early Monday afternoon.
 This forecast may change based on the track of Ida.
-Continue to monitor these forecasts for updates. * Impact...At 10.0 feet, Recreational camps will be inaccessible.
-Property along Lamey Bridge Road will be inundated.
-The water level will be at the under carriage of the bridge.
-Strong currents will flow across the bridge approaches.alerts.weather.gov
+Continue to monitor these forecasts for updates. * Impact...At 13.0 feet, Loraine Road will begin to flood at 13 feet making driving hazardous.
+River Road near Three Rivers Road bridge will begin to flood.alerts.weather.gov

 Comments / 0